Organising your learning

 - create daily, weekly and trimester planners

-- block out your lectures, tutorials, work and social time
+- block out your classes, seminars, work and social time

 - colour code the activities in your week, so you can really help you see where your time goes!

-When you are planning each week remember to factor in research time and time to attend Study Skills workshop.
-Start with non-negotiable commitments like lectures and assessment due dates, then add the negotiable – be careful what you consider to be negotiable!
+When you are planning each week remember to factor in research time and time to attend a Study Skills workshop.
+Start with non-negotiable commitments like classes and assessment due dates, then add the negotiable – but be careful what you consider to be negotiable!

 One way to plan your time is to use an online calendar.
 This short video demonstrates how to use the calendar from your Deakin email.